-Forward-Looking Statement of Incyte Corporation
+Forward-looking Statement of Incyte Corporation

-Except for the historical information set forth herein, the matters set forth in this press release, including statements regarding whether the combination of epacadostat plus KEYTRUDA will offer a safe and effective treatment for patients with advanced melanoma and the phase 3 trial of epacadostat in combination with KEYTRUDA for the treatment of melanoma, contain predictions, estimates and other forward-looking statements.
-These forward-looking statements are based on the Company's current expectations and subject to risks and uncertainties that may cause actual results to differ materially, including unanticipated developments and the risks related to the efficacy or safety of the Company's development pipeline, the results of further research and development, the high degree of risk and uncertainty associated with drug development, clinical trials and regulatory approval processes, other market or economic factors and competitive and technological advances; and other risks detailed from time to time in the Company's reports filed with the Securities and Exchange Commission, including its Form 10-Q for the quarter ended June 30, 2017.
+Except for the historical information set forth herein, the matters set forth in this release contain predictions, estimates and other forward-looking statements, including statements regarding Incyte's intention to continue to explore how IDO1 inhibition and other novel mechanisms can potentially improve outcomes for patients in need.
+These forward-looking statements are based on Incyte's current expectations and subject to risks and uncertainties that may cause actual results to differ materially, including the results from additional clinical trials involving epacadostat and other drug candidates, unanticipated developments in and risks related to the efficacy or safety of Incyte's products and drug candidates, the effects of market competition, the results of further research and development, and other risks detailed from time to time in Incyte's reports filed with the Securities and Exchange Commission, including its Form 10-K for the year ended December 31, 2017.
 Incyte disclaims any intent or obligation to update these forward-looking statements.

-Forward-Looking Statement of Merck & Co., Inc., Kenilworth, N.J., USA
+Forward-looking Statement of Merck & Co., Inc., Kenilworth, N.J., USA